 Step 5: Choose your supplier

-NFC.Today is currently sponsored by Seritag, so if you are looking for quality NFC tags and are in Europe, then Seritag is a great place to buy NFC tags.
+NFC.Today is sponsored by Seritag, one of Europe’s largest suppliers of NFC tags.
+So if you are looking for quality NFC tags and are in Europe, then we’d recommend buying your NFC tags from Seritag.

 If Seritag can’t provide the tags you need or you are outside Europe, then this is what to look for :